alvynw/Birds-Eye-View/README.md

 ```
 KERNEL=="video*", ATTRS{serial}=="F2814710", ATTRS{idVendor}=="046d", ATTRS{idProduct}=="081b", SYMLINK+="LOGITECH_C310_TOP"
 ```
-3. To use the symlink, pass your symlink as a parameter to `connectcamera(symlink)`.
+3. To use the symlink, pass your symlink as a parameter to `connectCamera(symlink)`.
 For example, if you used the example above, you would do `connectCamera("LOGITECH_C310_TOP")`